-The Complete List of Google Penalties & How to Recover
+The Complete list of Google Penalties and How to Recover

 Cloaking and/or Sneaky Redirects

 Cloaking is the act of showing different pages to users than are shown to Google.
-Sneaky redirects send users to a different page than shown to Google.
-Both actions violate webmaster guidelines.
+Sneaky redirects send users to a different page than what is shown to Google.

 - Partial matches affecting portions of your site.